mendez-luisjose/House-Price-Prediction-with-Scikit-Learn-Streamlit-and-Deployed-with-Flask/README.md

 The Model was trained with Tabular House Prices Dataset and with the `XGBRegressor` Architecture.
 The Model predicts the Price of a given House, also the U.I. to select the parameters of the House was built with Streamlit and the API with Flask.

-## Check-it out the App Deployed in the Streamlit Services

-House Price Predictor App Deployed at: https://weather-predictor.streamlit.app/

 ## Run it Locally

 Test it Locally by running the `app.py` file, built with `Streamlit`, and the `api.py` file with `Flask`.
 Remember first to run the `api.py` file, copy the http url and saved in the API variable of the `app.py` file, and uncomment the code lines.